 The LPA is a legal document that allows you to appoint one or more persons to make key decisions and act on your behalf for your:

-- who you live with and where you live (e.g. applying to a nursing home), your day to day care decisions (e.g. what you eat, what you wear), the activities you take part in
+- Personal welfare – Who you live with and where you live (e.g. applying to a nursing home), your day to day care decisions (e.g. what you eat, what you wear), the activities you take part in

 Note: Your donee does not have the ability to make decisions regarding the use of life support if you are seriously ill.
 This rests with the professional team who will decide based on what is in your best interest, taking into consideration your previously expressed values and preferences.